Pindolol: Medical uses

 Pindolol is used for hypertension in the United States, Canada, and Europe, and also for angina pectoris outside the United States.
 When used alone for hypertension, pindolol can significantly lower blood pressure and heart rate, but the evidence base for its use is weak as the number of subjects in published studies is small.
 In some countries, pindolol is also used for arrhythmias and prophylaxis of acute stress reactions.
 It has been used to treat anxiety as well.

 Contraindications

 Similar to propranolol with an extra contraindication for hyperthyroidism.
 In patients with thyrotoxicosis, possible deleterious effects from long-term use of pindolol have not been adequately appraised.
 Beta-blockade may mask the clinical signs of continuing hyperthyroidism or complications, and give a false impression of improvement.
 Therefore, abrupt withdrawal of pindolol may be followed by an exacerbation of the symptoms of hyperthyroidism, including thyroid storm.

 Pindolol has intrinsic sympathomimetic activity and is therefore used with caution in angina pectoris.

+Interactions

+Pindolol has been found to robustly potentiate the effects of the serotonergic psychedelic dimethyltryptamine (DMT).
+This is thought to be due to its serotonin 5-HT_{1A} receptor antagonism, which is thought to disinhibit the effects of DMT.